How Long Does Therapy Take? What to Expect from Trauma Therapy

 • Loss of a parent or caregiver

 These experiences can disrupt normal development and affect how you form relationships, regulate emotions, and perceive yourself and the world around you.
-Common long-term effects include:
+Some common long-term effects include:

 • Chronic anxiety or depression